FctsFxns/schultzen-web/_pages/page-shop.md

 ---
 Welcome to Christina Schultz's store of exclusive products at special prices.
-All the products in this shop are prints of original works made by the artist and are linked to Christina Schultz art projects and also benefit other collaborators.
+All the products in this shop are prints of original works made by the artist and are linked to her art projects.
+By purchasing you are also donating to other collaborators.

 Bienvenidas a la tienda de piezas exclusivas a precios especiales de Christina Schultz.
-Todos los productos de esta tienda son impresiones de obras originales hechas de la mano de Christina Schultz y están vinculados con proyectos artísticos de  la artista y benefician también otros colaboradores.
+Todos los productos de esta tienda son impresiones de obras originales hechas por la artista y están vinculados con sus proyectos artísticos.
+Con la compra estás haciendo también una donación a otros colaboradores.

 ### The charmed blanket / La manta conjurada